 In the laboratories, samples will be stored in a secure location that is protected from environmental extremes.
-Exposure to temperatures above 30C should be avoided so as to retard evaporative loss.
+Exposure to temperatures above 30°C should be avoided so as to retard evaporative loss.
 Do not refrigerate samples containing formaldehyde, as paraformaldehyde will be formed at low temperatures.
-Samples are to be transferred from fixative (borate-buffered 10% formalin) to preservative (70% ethanol) after 72 hr (but within one week) of collection.
+Samples are to be transferred from fixative (borate-buffered 10% formalin) to preservative (70% non-denatured ethanol) after a minimum of 48 hours, but no more than 120 hours of collection.
 When transferring, thoroughly wash the fixative from the sample, using a 0.5 mm (or smaller) mesh screen to avoid specimen loss.
 Stored samples must be periodically inspected to assure that the closure is tight and the preservative level adequate.
-If evaporative loss of preservative is evident, then top off with straight, undiluted (95%) EtOH..
+If evaporative loss of preservative is evident, then top off with straight, undiluted (95%) EtOH.